MetaflameDragon/did-plc-tools/README.md

 ## Practical examples

-I wrote some detailed guides about how I'd go about using my PLC tool, you can follow these steps once you get the visual app running.
+I wrote some guides detailing how I'd go about using my PLC tool, you can follow these steps once you get the visual app running.
 You'll also need **an HTTP client** _(such as Insomnia)_ to send some GET and POST requests - the app is completely offline and makes no HTTP calls of its own!
 Besides that, I assume basic technical knowledge about Bluesky (I mean, since you clicked on this repo, I'd assume you already know that did:plc is some sort of identifier),